Neil J. Gunther

-Neil Gunther (born 15 August 1950) is a computer information systems researcher best known internationally for developing the open-source performance modeling software Pretty Damn Quick and developing the Guerrilla approach to computer capacity planning and performance analysis.
+Neil Gunther (born 15 August 1950) is a computer information systems researcher best known internationally for developing the open-source performance modeling software Pretty Damn Quick (PDQ) along with the Guerrilla approach to computer capacity planning and performance analysis.
 He has also been cited for his contributions to the theory of large transients in computer systems and packet networks, and his universal law of computational scalability.

 Gunther is a Senior Member of both the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE), as well as a member of the American Mathematical Society (AMS), American Physical Society (APS), Computer Measurement Group (CMG) and ACM SIGMETRICS.

-He is currently focused on developing quantum information system technologies.

-Biography
+Education

 Gunther is an Australian of German and Scots ancestry, born in Melbourne on 15 August 1950.
-He attended Preston East Primary School from 1955 to 1956, and Balwyn North Primary School from 1956 until 1962.
-For his tenth birthday, Gunther received a copy of the now famous book entitled The Golden Book of Chemistry Experiments from an older cousin.
-Inspired by the book, he started working on various experiments, making use of various chemicals that could be found around in his house.
-After he spilled some potassium permanganate solution on his bedroom carpet his mother confined him to an alcove in the garage which he turned into a small laboratory, replete with industrial chemicals and second-hand laboratory glassware.
-Gunther was interested in finding out how things like detergents and oils were composed by cracking them in his fractionating column.
-He took particular interest in mixing paints for his art classes, as well as his chemistry classes in Balwyn High School.
-His father, being the Superintendent of Melbourne's electrical power station, borrowed an organic chemistry text from the chemists in the quality control laboratory.
-This ultimately led to an intense interest in synthesizing Azo dyes.
-At around age 14, Gunther attempted to predict the color of azo dyes based on the chromophore-auxochrome combination.
-Apart from drawing up empirical tables, this effort was largely unsuccessful due to his lack of knowledge of quantum theory.

-Post-Doc years
+He grew up in the suburb of North Balwyn, matriculating from Balwyn High School in 1968.

+He obtained a B.Sc in Chemistry in 1971, as well as a B.Sc.(Hons) in Physics, under Dr. Tomas M. Kalotas in 1974, and an M.Sc. in Applied Mathematics, under Prof. Christie J. Eliezer) in 1976; all from LaTrobe University.
+He then obtained a Ph.D. in Theoretical Physics from Southampton University in 1980.

+Research

 Gunther taught physics at San Jose State University from 1980 to 1981.
-He then joined Syncal Corporation, a small company contracted by NASA and JPL to develop thermoelectric materials for their deep-space missions.
-Gunther was asked to analyze the thermal stability test data from the Voyager RTGs.
-He discovered that the stability of the silicon-germanium (Si-Ge) thermoelectric alloy was controlled by a soliton-based precipitation mechanism.
-JPL used his work to select the next generation of RTG materials for the Galileo mission launched in 1989.
+He then joined Syncal Corporation as a scientist contracted by NASA and JPL to develop thermoelectric materials for their deep-space missions.
+There, he discovered that the stability of the silicon–germanium (Si-Ge) thermoelectric alloy was controlled by a soliton-based precipitation mechanism.

+JPL used his work to select the next generation thermoelectric materials for the Galileo mission launched in 1989.